Shirak Avia

 Shirak Avia LLC («Շիրակ Ավիա» ՍՊԸ) is an Armenian carrier based at Zvartnots International Airport in Yerevan, Armenia.
-It is currently banned from flying into the European Union.

 History

-Originally founded in 2019, the company purchased a Boeing 737-500 aircraft, which is now leased to Armenia Airways since December 2020.
-In March 2022, Shirak Avia leased a Boeing 737-800 which is due to be delivered.
-The airline has announced plans to commence its own scheduled passenger operations beginning on 14 July 2022 to Moscow's Vnukovo International Airport.
+Originally founded in 2019, the company purchased a Boeing 737-500 aircraft, which is leased to Armenia Airways since December 2020.
+In March 2022, Shirak Avia leased a Boeing 737-800.
+On June 20, 2022, the airline made its first flight to Moscow's Vnukovo International Airport.

+Since 2020, all Armenian carriers including Shirak Avia have been banned from entering European Union airspace.

 Destinations

 As of June 2023, Shirak Avia is serving the following destinations: